 The Fair Labor Standards Act still applies and there are requirements that for-profit businesses must abide by even in these unprecedented times.
 There are some exemptions for agricultural employers that use less than 500 man-days of labor for each quarter during the previous year, use family members as labor, or pay workers on a piece rate basis; however there are also many restrictions and limitations on these exceptions.
 Ag employers should consult with an attorney before using volunteer laborers.

 Q: What can I do about employees that may be ill?
 (4/10/20)

 Sort of!
-They issued a Guidance on Preparing Workplaces for COVID-19 on March 19th.
+They issued Guidance on Preparing Workplaces for COVID-19 in March 2020.
+Recently, at the direction of an Executive Order issued by President Biden, OSHA provided Guidance on Mitigating and Preventing the Spread of COVID-19 in the Workplace.
 While the guidance does not create new legal obligations, it contains information meant to assist employers in providing a safe and healthy workplace.

 Q: What do I do if one of my H-2A workers exhibits symptoms of COVID-19?
 (4/10/20)

 Employers are required to provide suitable housing to H-2A employees for employees that are unable to reasonably return to their residence each day.
 If employees start showing symptoms then it may be necessary to find other accommodations to house them in, such as hotels, if they are currently being housed with other workers.
 State or local law may also require that individuals showing symptoms of the virus be quarantined for a period of time.
 For more information visit the AmericanHort Coronavirus Resource Center here.
 To learn more about housing requirements visit the United States Department of Labor Employment & Training Administration Frequently Asked Questions availablehere.
 To read more about each state’s authority to quarantine individuals please visit the National Conference of State Legislatures compilation available here.